JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/docs/data_schema.md

 ## Additional Notes
 A single municipality may be represented by multiple rows within the dataset, each corresponding to a distinct rate component.
 The standardized rate field, however, appears only once per municipality per collection date.

 Null values indicate that a rate component does not apply to a given municipality or that a value was not scraped at the time the scraper was initialized.
+If null values appear where unexpected, consult the `scrapper.log` file generated when the scraper was run.